-- Use black ink.

-- Complete the boxes above with your name, centre number and candidate number.

-- Answer all the questions.

-- Answer either Question 1 or Question 2 in Section A and Question 3 in Section B.

-- Do not write in the bar codes.
+- Use black ink. - Complete the boxes above with your name, centre number and candidate number. - Answer either Question 1 or Question 2 in Section A and Question 3 in Section B. - Write your answer to each question on the Answer Booklet. - Do not write in the bar codes.